Why Memorization is a Terrible Way to Learn How to Code: Insights from a Self-Taught Web Developer

 I've been teaching myself how to code for the last six months.
 More if you count learning HTML and CSS.
-In that amount of time, something has become glaringly obvious: most people who learn how to code do so in a way that makes no sense at all.
+In that amount of time, something became glaringly obvious: most people are learning how to code on hard mode.

-- Understanding coding logic is really the only thing that's important
+- Understanding coding logic is much more important and sustainable

-Learning languages is about connecting what you already know with new concepts and then applying these new concepts into real-world practice with frequency.
-However, most coding tutorials are really bad and don't help you do this.
+Learning languages is about connecting what you already know with new concepts and applying these new concepts to real-world examples with some frequency.

-Most of these tutorials show you how to do cool things, have enticing titles, and even transparently show their source code to shows you how it works, but most of these tutorials don't explain the logic of the code at all.
+Most tutorials show you how to do cool things, have enticing titles, and even share source code for transparency, but don't explain the logic of the code at all.

-As someone who's taught both adults and children serious topics before, I find relying on mediocre learning resources intolerable.
+As someone who's taught adults and children serious topics before, I find relying on mediocre learning resources intolerable.
 You can learn how to code without wanting to pull your hair out.
-Insist on a better, slower, and more logic focused way.
+Insist on using resources that explain WHY.